isaac-400/sudoku-sa/DESIGN.md

 ### Sets
 Essential for determining if a move is valid is checking if a number is already included in the row, column or neighborhood.
-For each of these sections will will maintain a set (hashset):
+For each of these sections will will maintain a set.
+These sets will likely be implemented with arrays as we know exactly how many items at most will be in the set and we have integer keys.

 ```
 valid move(n, i, j):